giovannabloise/giovannabloise/README.md

-👩‍🔬 Biomedical Scientist | Bioinformatician | Data Scientist 🧬
+## 👩‍🔬 Biomedical Scientist | Bioinformatician | Data Scientist 🧬

 Hello, visitor! 👋🏻

-I am a biomedical scientist with over five years of experience in bioinformatics, passionate about science and technology.
+I'm a biomedical scientist with over five years of experience in bioinformatics, passionate about science and technology.
 I work with the analysis of complex biological data, aiming to translate genetic and molecular information into innovative health solutions.

 🔬 Areas of interest: